 If you have a sensitivity to poison oak, coming into contact with even a small amount of this chemical can cause a severe reaction.

-If you are allergic to poison ivy, oak, or sumac, coming in contact with firewood that has been cut from these plants can cause a rash.
+Whether you are allergic to poison ivy, oak, or sumac, coming in contact with firewood that has been cut from these plants can cause a rash.
 The oils from these plants can stay on the wood and cause a reaction when they come into contact with your skin.
-If you have a severe allergy, you may experience symptoms such as hives, swelling, and difficulty breathing.
+You may experience symptoms such as hives, swelling, and difficulty breathing.

 If you think you are having a reaction to firewood, it is important to seek medical attention immediately.